thegrumpys/odop/client/docs/Help/search.md

 &nbsp;

-## Search algorithm settings
+## Messages returned by Search

-Adjust internal control settings with the [File : Preferences](menus.html#FilePreferences) menu item.

 The search routine returns a line of text (Termination Message) indicating the reason for terminating the search.

-Two notifications are common to all search routines.
+#### OBJMIN
+**Search terminated when design reached feasibility (Objective value is less than OBJMIN)**

-*   OBJMIN - the search terminated by finding a point with an objective function value less than OBJMIN.
+The search terminated by finding a design with an objective value less than OBJMIN.
+Only constraint violations contribute to the objective value.
+There is no optimization aspect.

+#### MAXIT
+**Search terminated when iteration count exceeded the maximum limit (MAXIT)**
-*   MAXIT &nbsp; - the search terminated by exceeding the maximum number of iterations.
+The search terminated by exceeding the maximum number of iterations.

-Return codes unique to SEARCH are:
+#### DELMIN
+**Search terminated when step size reached the minimum limit (DELMIN)**

-*  DELMIN  - search terminated due to cutting step size to a value smaller than DELMIN.
+The search terminated due to cutting step size to a value smaller than DELMIN.
 This usually indicates that no feasible solution is available.
 Perhaps the use of the TRADE command would be appropriate.

+#### SHORT SEARCH
+**Low iteration count may produce low precision results.**
-*  SHORT SEARCH - indicates that the search terminated after very few steps (iterations) of the search algorithm.
+The search terminated terminated after very few steps (iterations) of the search algorithm.
-The remaining constraint violations (if any) may be quite random and not the result of extensive refinement by the search.
+As the results have not benefited from extensive refinement by the search, the remaining constraint violations (if any) may be somewhat random.

+&nbsp;

+## Search algorithm settings

-[File : Preferences](menus.html#FilePreferences) used by SEARCH are:
+Adjust these internal control settings with the [File : Preferences](menus.html#FilePreferences) menu item.

+#### MAXIT
-* MAXIT - maximum number of search pattern moves allowed before a notification is sent to the user  (default=100).
+The maximum number of search pattern moves allowed before a notification is sent to the user  (default=100).
 Each iteration requires a minimum of N+1 and a maximum of 2N+1 calls to the equation set routine, where N is the number of free independent variables.

+#### DEL
+The starting value of the local exploration size.
-* DEL - local exploration size, decreases as step size is cut (the default of 1.0 implies a starting exploration of 5% of the parameter value)
+DEL decreases as step size is cut.
+The default of 1.0 implies a starting exploration of 5% of the parameter value.

-* DELMIN - convergence criterion,   (default=1.0E-04)
+#### DELMIN
+The step size convergence criterion (default=1.0E-04).

+#### OBJMIN
-* OBJMIN - convergence criterion for minimum objective function value (default=5.0E-05)
+The convergence criterion for minimum objective function value (default=5.0E-05).

+#### TOL
-* TOL - pattern break and step cut criterion.
+The pattern break and step cut criterion.
 If each new objective function value is not at least (TOL\*100) % better than the previous one, then a pattern break or step cut occurs.  i.e.: if NEW\_OBJ+TOL*OLD\_OBJ < OLD_OBJ then (continue with pattern).
 The default value is TOL=1.0E-04 (i.e. TOL=0.0001).